Eshaancoding/VelvaProgrammingLanguage/README.md

     * Recommended is Ninja, since it has default parrallel-worker support (faster).
 6. Then build the program using `make`, `ninja`, etc. (depends on the generator of your choice)
 7. Use `veld main.vtk` to run the program

-## Why are we doing this?

-* We don't know
-* Why Beshaan is doing this: because he's bored of machine learning and frontend development from time to time
-    * He also likes C++ a lot and always wanted to make a big project out of it.
-    * He also wants to learn from Daniel D'Silva about low-level programming stuff.

-## How long will this take?

-* Like forever.
-* No seriously.
-Like forever

 ## Target Syntax: